INTI-CMNB/KiBot/docs/source/notes_3d.rst

 KiBot can download 3D models for components that has an LCSC code and that has a 3D model at `EasyEDA <https://easyeda.com/>`__.
 If the 3D model is used locally, but not found in the repo, KiBot will try to download it.
-Use the ``field_lcsc_part`` option if KiBot fails to detect the schematic field containing the LCSC code.
+Use the ``field_lcsc_part`` global option if KiBot fails to detect the schematic field containing the LCSC code.
+To disable the download mechanism use the ``download_lcsc`` option of the particular output.

 .. index::